jrreed83/thebitstream/content/posts/how-to-setup-trigger-on-digital-ocean/index.md

 ```sh
 TRIGGER_SECRET_KEY=<add your secret key here>
 ```
 Just make sure that you don't add `.env` to version control!
-I'll explain how to get your `TRIGGER_SECRET_KEY` in the next section.
+The `TRIGGER_SECRET_KEY` will be discussed in the next section.

-DigitalOcean Functions use file-based routing.
-This means that a deployed project's API routes match the directory layout.
-Parameters submitted to a route are bundled with a bunch of http data, and passed as an object to the specified entry-point.
-The default entry-point is called "main".
-You can change it to something else by modifyign the function's `main` value in the `project.yml`.
-But why would I want to do that; "main" seems like a good name to me.
-The build process that runs when you start a deployment figures out which javascript file defines the entry-point.
-I'm not sure what would happen if you had multiple javascript files with their own `main` functions.
-Probably nothing good.
+DigitalOcean Functions use file-based routing, which means that the API routes match the directory layout.
+Parameters submitted to a function's route are bundled with a bunch of http data, and passed as an object to the specified entry-point.
+By default, the entry-point is a function named `main`.
+If you need to change the entry-point for some reason, modify the function's `main` value in the `project.yml`.
+I'm happy with `main` though.
+The build process figures out which javascript file contains the entry-point.
+I'll call this the main function.

+The `skills-to-careers` function will need a few dependencies.
+To prepare, I turned the `skills-to-caeer` directory into an npm package with an `npm init -y`.
+Because I don't like source code and configuration files to be mixed together, I created a `src\` folder for all my javascript files.
+I moved the main function under `src\`, and made it the entry point for my npm package.

+To be clear, there are two entry points: an entry point for the DigitalOcean Function, and an entry point for the npm package.
+If you don't have both properly set, the serverless function will deploy but not work.

+## Adding Trigger.dev

+To use Trigger.dev, you need to setup an account.

+## Deployment

+## Conclusion